Oct 2020 - Luminex Discovers Attractive Copper Porphyry Target at Cascas: Shakai

 Preliminary fieldwork has delineated an approximately 200 by 300 metre zone of intense quartz-sulphide porphyry copper style veining and stockworking that is open in all directions.
 Mineralization is characterized by chalcopyrite, molybdenite and chalcocite with pyrite and magnetite.
 The presence of chalcocite indicates supergene copper enrichment and the strong phyllic alteration with abundant pyrite suggests an extensive and well-developed secondary copper zone comprising near-surface, higher grade copper may be present.

 Shakai lies in a developing belt of recent porphyry copper discoveries.
-The Mirador open-pit mine, owned by a joint venture of Tongling Nonferrous Metals Group and China Railway Construction is located 88 kilometres to the north-northwest.
-Additionally, Solaris Copper Inc.’s Warintza porphyry copper project is located 135 kilometres to the north-northwest and SolGold’s recently discovered Porvenir porphyry copper project is located 34 km southwest.
+The Mirador open-pit mine, owned by a joint venture of Tongling Nonferrous Metals Group and China Railway Construction is located 88 kilometres to the north-northeast.
+Additionally, Solaris Copper Inc.’s Warintza porphyry copper project is located 135 kilometres to the north-northeast and SolGold’s recently discovered Porvenir porphyry copper project is located 34 km southwest.
 Luminex’s Tres Picachos copper project is located 55 kilometres southwest of Shakai and the company’s early-stage La Canela project, which is contiguous with Porvenir is located 41 kilometres south-southwest.

 Leo Hathaway, P.Geo, a "qualified person" within the definition of that term in NI 43-101, has reviewed and approved the scientific and technical information contained on this page.